 What about the other oils?

-What about oils like peanut oil or sesame seed oil?
+What about oils like peanut oil, avocado oil, or sesame seed oil?
 According to the WAPF these oils are okay now and then, but not too much due to their higher omega-6 content.
 Plus the fats mentioned above are so good for us, we don't really need these ones much anyway.
-I only use them occasionally, for example they're good for making homemade mayo if the taste of just olive oil is too strong.
+I only use them occasionally, for example they're good for making my 5-minute homemade mayo because I think the taste of just olive oil is too strong.
 Also, some restaurants use peanut oil for frying, so it's nice to be able to eat French fries when we're going out once in a while.

 Wonder about avocado oil?
 So did I. I found this informational post from Jill about avocado oil.